Funding Secure Review

 What Are the Loan Default / Capital Loss Rates?

 I expect the defaulted loan number to increase as the loan book becomes more mature.
-Remember that default numbers aren’t as important as capital loss numbers as the majority of defaults see the recovery through collection sales.
+Remember that while these default numbers are important, the capital loss rates are more important as the defaults pass through the recovery and sales process.
 These numbers change monthly so be sure to see current loan book statistics here.

 What Is Default Handling Like?